There are times when a stroller should be used less or not at all, and other times when it should be used more.

 What Is Considered Too Old For Strollers?

 This appears to have been a source of contention for some time and is likely to remain so.
-Although there are no hard and fast rules, most people agree that children over four or five should walk without a stroller.
+Although no hard and fast rules exist, most people agree that children over four or five should walk without a stroller.

 It's time to start the shift when your child is around three years old and can walk steadily and follow your instructions.